iminier/ValidateableTextField/README.md

 ## Motivation

-I created this as a tool to save me time, keep lean controllers and avoid code duplication when I need data validation in my projects.
+I created this as a tool to save me time, keep lean controllers and avoid code duplication while working on one of my projects.
+Hopefully somebody else find it useful.

 ## Installation